jonschoning/espial-docker/README.md

 ./espial-svc-start
 ```

- - When the app starts, it should create the DB `espial.sqlite` in the current directory (or according to `docker-compose.yml`)
+ - When the app starts, it should create the DB `espial.sqlite3` in the current directory (or according to `docker-compose.yml`)

 4. Create a user